 Well, whatever it is, ending the year with something comforting and delicious is obviously a good idea.
 At the same time, leaving all the negativity is a smart move too!

-The First Meal of The New Year in Japan: Ozoni
+Ozoni: First Meal of The Japanese New Year

 Ozoni, also known as zoni without the honorifics, is another dish that should be your first new year meal to ensure good fortune in the coming year.